 Georgia Acheampong (b.
 1998) is an emerging Ghanaian-Canadian multidisciplinary artist rooted in Toronto, Ontario.
-She earned her diploma in Visual & Digital Arts from Humber College in 2023 and holds a certificate in Media Foundation from George Brown College, obtained in 2019.
+She earned her diploma with Honours in Visual & Digital Arts from Humber College in 2023 and holds a certificate in Media Foundation from George Brown College, obtained in 2019.

 Debuting her own works at Lakeshore Arts' "Gathering: The Art of Black Culture and Heritage" exhibition in February 2023, Acheampong further showcased her talent in a group exhibition alongside her fellow graduates at the Visual and Digital Arts (VADA) graduation show, "Nuance," hosted at Humber Galleries in April 2023.